Finance has always been a key part of every company. In the past, finance roles mostly focused on accounting and taxes.

 - Disposal of underperforming subsidiaries

-- Identify loss-making areas of the organisation
+- Identify loss-making areas of a business

-- Create analytical reports
+- Create clear analytical reports

-- Understand various laws that affect CR&I
+- Understand laws affecting CR&I

 Role 3: International Tax Specialist